jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 ### Step 3: Converting Sprite Names to Renderable Sprites

 Finally, we need a way to convert sprite names (like "dirt") into actual `Sprite` objects that can be rendered.
-This is the last piece that ties everything together.
+This is the last piece that connects everything we've built so far.

 ```rust
 pub fn load_assets(